 Here’s where things get a little wonky and it’s nice to have someone sharing some inside Christmas market tips with you:

 In Europe (specifically in Germany), there’s something called a pfand system.
-Basically, you pay a little more for your drink up front, and if you end up returning your mug/cup you’ll get that extra cost back.
-If you don’t return your mug/cup, you essentially just bought your drinking vessel and get to keep it.
+Essentially, you pay a little more for your drink up front, and if you end up returning your mug/cup you’ll get that extra cost back.
+If you don’t return your mug/cup, you basically just bought your drinking vessel and get to keep it.

 The cost pfand cost typically ranges from 2-5 euro.